 You’d think we’d be used to dealing with the pandemic by now — we’ve had more than a year of wearing masks, social distancing and on-and-off business closures.
-But even as the vaccine rollout gives us some tangible hope, a lot of us are more stressed and anxious than we were last spring.
+But even with the vaccine rollout — and the easing of restrictions for people who are vaccinated — a lot of us are more stressed and anxious than we were last spring.

 “People are feeling like things haven’t changed.
 They’re supposed to be excited about the vaccine, but the isolation has gotten the worst of them,” Susan Bernstein, a licensed social worker in Connecticut and Massachusetts and an adjunct faculty member at Boston University, told TODAY.

-Not to mention that the thought of returning to normal is causing many people anxiety, too.
+Not to mention that the thought of returning to normal is causing anxiety, too.
 If you are feeling the effects, here are some ways you can cope.

 Start with the self-care basics